thegiftofgabes/10-spellblades/procedure.md

 # Blasphemy and Ruin

+Consumption, exhaustion.
+Exploited by the powers you wield because wielding that power makes you beholden to Power Structures that seek self-preservation above all, and that do not seek your well-being, you are now a shade of whom you once were.

+You are a Witness, and you've come to pen the tale your own slow, certain demise.

 When you reveal a Spellblade's evidence of Blasphemy or ruin, determine which option fits the matter at hand.
 Each option is only valid once.

 ## Blasphemy